webdevprojectmmu/PaperlessApp/README.md

 Ryan

+Check v1-Ryan for all implmentation that is not in the master branch

 - Counter
 - Role based authentication system
 - Web Wireframes
 - Models and route design and implementation
 - Stripe integration
 - Bootstrapping all views

+all Ryan's work is signed with RL

 James